 Scatter Plot widget reveals that cells are clearly aligned in the accordance with the time of development (embryonic day) when dimensionally reduced, meaning that time is one of the prevalent factors for segregation.

-Additionally we can explore another strong segregating factor which takes place during E5 and causes scatter plot to distinctly change shape.
-Since this timeline corresponds with blastocoel formation, we could try scoring cells for trophectoderm (TE) and inner cell mass (ICM) gene markers and check whether this is the reason behind segregation of the cells on the scatter plot.
+Additionally, we can explore another strong segregating factor which takes place during E5 and causes scatter plot to distinctly change shape.
+Since this timeline corresponds with blastocoel formation, we could try scoring the cells for trophectoderm (TE) and inner cell mass (ICM) gene markers and check whether this is the reason behind segregation of the cells on the scatter plot.

 Firstly we need to export genes into a new data table.
-In it we select GATA2 and GATA3 as markers for TE and SOX2 plus PDGFRA for ICM cells and use them as gene input for Score Cells widget.
+In it we select GATA2 and GATA3 as the markers for TE and SOX2 plus PDGFRA for ICM cells and use them as gene input for the Score Cells widget.

-tSNE projection reveals that cells sampled on 5th (E5), 6th (E6) and 7th (E7) day separate into two different clusters, but is not considerably different form tSNE that is not preceded by the Score Cells widget that takes into account the TE and ICM marker genes.
+tSNE projection reveals that the cells sampled on 5th (E5), 6th (E6) and 7th (E7) day separate into two different clusters, but is not considerably different form tSNE that is not preceded by the Score Cells widget that takes into account the TE and ICM marker genes.

 We could try running two Score Cells widgets consecutively; first scoring cells as TE (GATA2, GATA3), the second scoring cells as ICM (SOX2, PDGFRA).
 Additional benefit of this approach is that we will turn cell scores into two variables and consequently be able to display them on the scatter plot.

 We can now appoint TE and ICM scores on the X and Y axis of a scatter plot.